 Greg Mace, MD Rapport: Our managers and front line teams are already planning a range of events to celebrate our professional telephonists and we are being fully supported by our clients as well.
 From taking the teams to lunch, creating celebration cakes, to special competitions, there will be different things happening at each of our switchboard rooms.

 Our managers will also be embracing our ‘back to the front’ initiative and will be working as telephonists for the day alongside our teams.
 I am already in training for this and really looking forward to the challenge of manning the phones at one of our prestigious city clients.

 The most important part of the day however, is simply having the opportunity to say thank you and well done to our telephonists.

-Andrew Try, MD ComXo: I will take special pride myself to join and support our internal ComXo switchboard team during a 24 hour shift, giving me an opportunity to see the challenges they face first hand and to re-evaluate their contribution to our business.
+Andrew Try, MD ComXo: I will take special pride myself to join and support our internal ComXo switchboard team, giving me an opportunity to see the challenges they face first hand and to re-evaluate their contribution to our business.

-After an early morning shift with our own team I will be travelling, armed with cupcakes and flowers, to a number of our customers to celebrate the Telephonists we support.
+I will be travelling, armed with treats, to a number of our customers to celebrate the Telephonists we support.
 We will be encouraging them to decorate their work environments and getting senior people within the organisation to spend some time with them to bring the exceptional work they do to the fore.